Best treadmill: top running machines for home workouts

 Reasons to avoid

 This retro-looking mid-range treadmill is a sturdy and well-built machine with a vast library of live and on-demand iFit workouts to help you build endurance and cardiovascular fitness.
-If you're someone who likes a group exercise setting, these energetic Peloton-style classes (subscription required, $39/£29 per month) will be right up your street.
+If you're someone who likes a group exercise setting, these energetic Peloton-style classes (paid subscription required) will be right up your street.

 We appreciated the usability of the quick speed and incline controls, making it easy to change the intensity of your walk or run.
 The two-inch speakers and MP3/iPod compatible port will please people who love working out without their favorite tunes, and when you're finished, you can fold the treadmill away with a bit of help from the shock-assisted lift mechanism.

-However, we found it odd that it lacks a USB charging point since you have to steam your music via Bluetooth, and the handrails are a bit short.
-But the handles have inbuilt EKG touch sensors for heart rate monitoring that works with Bluetooth wireless chest straps (not included in the price)—useful for checking you're in the proper heart rate range for effective training.
+However, we found it odd that it lacks a USB charging point since you have to stream your music via Bluetooth, and the handrails are a bit short.
+But the handles have inbuilt EKG touch sensors for heart rate monitoring that work with Bluetooth wireless chest straps (not included)—useful for checking you're in the proper heart rate range for effective training.

 Specifications